 These figures track annual changes in cow numbers in the UK and within the EU.
 You can also dig deeper into the statistics and have a look at cow numbers by country, and for England, by county.

-- A shrinking milking herd accounted for over a quarter of the overall decline.
-In December, the milking herd totalled 1.87 million head.
-This was 11,000 fewer animals than at the same point in the previous year.
+- A shrinking milking herd accounted for approximately one third of the overall decline.
+In December, the milking herd totalled 1.86 million head.
+This was 12,000 fewer animals that at the same point in the previous year.

-- The number of female cattle aged over 24 months also saw a decline, falling by 25,000 head on the year to 299,000.
-The number of female dairy cattle aged between 12 and 24 months fell by 5,000 head compared to the previous year's value of 519,000.
+- The number of female cattle aged over 24 months also saw a decline, falling by 34,000 head on the year to 265,000.
+The number of female dairy cattle aged between 12 and 24 months increased by 8,000 head compared to the previous year's value of 519,000.

 - In 2020, there were 20.5 million dairy cows in the EU-ex UK.
 This was 1.1% (220,000 head) less than in 2019.

 - Germany had the largest dairy cow population within the EU-28.
 Last year, 4.0 million dairy cows were recorded in the nation, which accounted for nearly 17% of the total EU-28 dairy population.

 - Malta continued to be the smallest milk producing nation within the EU-ex UK, with just 6,060 dairy cows recorded in 2020.

 - The majority of EU countries recorded an annual decline in cow numbers in 2019.
 Germany recorded the largest loss with 89,000 (2.2%) fewer animals than in the previous year.